t-gottschalk/Mongo-Scraper/README.md

 # Mongo-Scraper
 UNC Bootcamp Homework

 Created during UNC Coding Bootcamp.
-This assignment was to create an online web scraper app using Node, Express, Handlebars, Mongoose, Cheerio and to deploy on Heroku usig mLab.
+This assignment was to create an online web scraper app using Node, Express, Handlebars, Mongoose, and Cheerio while deploying on Heroku using mLab.

 Technology used: